 About Me

-I am a PhD candidate in physics at Harvard, where I am fortunate to be advised by Cengiz Pehlevan.
-I did my undergraduate work in physics at Yale, where I worked with Damon Clark on visual motion detection and locomotor coordination in fruit flies.
+I earned my doctorate in physics at Harvard, under the supervision of Cengiz Pehlevan.
+My thesis considered a few topics in the statistical mechanics of neural networks.
+Before that, I did my undergraduate work in physics at Yale, where I worked with Damon Clark on visual motion detection and locomotor coordination in fruit flies.

 -